BundleRec/bundle_recommendation/dataset/README.md

 | Density of U-B Interactions | 0.11% | 0.10% | 0.11% |

 ## Detailed Descriptions of Data Files
+Table 2 shows brief descriptions of the data files.

-Here are brief descriptions of the data.
+#### Table 2: the brief descriptions of the data files
 | File Name | Descriptions |
 |-----------|--------------|
 | session_item.csv |        |